What is Taekwondo?

 History of Taekwondo

-One of the earliest clues of Taekwondo’s existence is a mural painted on the wall of a tomb that was built in the Korean kingdom of Koguryo, between 37 BC and 66 AD.
-The drawing shows two unarmed figures facing each other in a Taekwondo style stance.
-Additional drawings in the tomb show figures performing blocks and wearing uniforms similar to those used in modern day Taekwondo training.
+One of the earliest clues of martial art’s history in Korea is a mural painted on the wall of a tomb that was built in the Korean kingdom of Koguryo, between 37 BC and 66 AD.
+The drawing shows two unarmed figures facing each other in a ready stance.
+Additional drawings in the tomb show figures performing blocks and wearing uniforms similar to those used in modern day martial arts training.

 The advancement of Taekwondo and its techniques developed as the country of Korea developed.
 There are examples and history of Taekwondo training in virtually all the records of the different kingdoms that existed within the country throughout the centuries.